“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 But, as we know, the “lust of the eyes and the pride of life” (I John 2:16) snuck into even the most perfect of situations.
 Lest we step back and say, “Ah yes, if only I had been there, I would never…” we need to stop and remember.

 For there we are right in the middle of it…”the pride of life.”
 We assume we would have wisdom and discernment and would stand against that old serpent when the reality is, too often we don’t do it today.
-He came to them as he comes to us, beautiful and crafty and tempting with “Did God really say?” and then later he took them as he does us on the “rationalization and/or blame game” track.
+He came to them as he comes to us, beautiful and crafty and tempting with “Did God really say?”
+Then, later, he took them as he does us on the “rationalization and/or blame game” track.

 Yes, we are called to a resolve to stand against sin; God tells us to do so!
 But He never says stand alone.
 Rather, we have power over it in the Spirit of God Himself and with His armor intentionally placed and strategically used in our battle against it; and He has given us each other, most prominently in marriage, to be accountable one to another for our protection and joy!

-In the area of sexual temptation, however, He doesn’t say stand in it at all…He says flee!
-He knows its power and tells us we aren’t even to toy with it.
+In the area of sexual temptation, however, He doesn’t say stand in the middle of it at all…He says flee!
+He knows its power and tells us we aren’t even to consider it, to toy with it.
 No, we aren’t even to “mention what the disobedient do in secret” (Ephesians 5:12) nor is there to be “even a hint of sexual immorality” or “coarse joking (Ephesians 3:5).”
 That’s not prude; that’s protective and delightfully freeing!

 When Adam and Eve sinned, God blessed them with shame!
 What?
 Shame was a blessing?